cfjedimaster/raymondcamden2018/speaking.md

 <a href="http://www.meetup.com/mybluemix/events/224783610/">Ionic and MobileFirst</a><br/>Kuala Lumpur, Malaysia, September 7, 2015</a>

-<a href="http://www.meetup.com/mybluemix/events/224783628/">Cordova, Ionic, and MobileFirst</a><br/>Kuala Lumpur, Malysia, September 8, 2015</a>
+<a href="http://www.meetup.com/mybluemix/events/224783628/">Cordova, Ionic, and MobileFirst</a><br/>Kuala Lumpur, Malaysia, September 8, 2015</a>

 <a href="http://www.meetup.com/bluemixsg/events/224365620/">Ionic</a><br/>Singapore, September 9, 2015

 <a href="http://www.meetup.com/bluemixsg/events/224877089/">Cordova, Ionic, and MobileFirst</a><br/>Singapore, September 10, 2015

-<a href="http://www.meetup.com/Manila-IBM-Bluemix-Cloud-Computing-and-PaaS-Meetup/events/224664318/">Cordova, Ionic, and MobileFirst</a><br/>Manila, Phillipines, September 11, 2015
+<a href="http://www.meetup.com/Manila-IBM-Bluemix-Cloud-Computing-and-PaaS-Meetup/events/224664318/">Cordova, Ionic, and MobileFirst</a><br/>Manila, Philippines, September 11, 2015

 <a href="http://ncdevcon.com/">Working with Static Sites</a><br/>NCDevCon, Raleigh, NC, September 27, 2015</a>